amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     GROUP BY species_id;

 `GROUP BY` tells SQL what field or fields we want to use to aggregate the data.
-If we want to group by multiple fields, we give `GROUP BY` a comma separated list.
+If we want to `GROUP BY` by multiple fields, we give `GROUP BY` a comma separated list.

 > #### CHALLENGE 10
 > * Identify how many animals were counted in each year total.